 Nalweyiso Elizabeth is our vice president.
 Prior to taking on this role, Elizabeth was, and remains, an outstanding teacher and translator as we have trained and maintained VHTs over the years.
 Elizabeth combines compassion with adroit attention to detail and general business savvy.
 She helps to maintain our master lists of VHTs, protected water sources, and cook stoves.
 She also serves as a wonderful Luganda teacher for our volunteers.
 Her background is in business and agriculture; for many years she has run a successful farm in the Bugoye parish.

 Dr Edward O’Neil Jr. is an ER Physician at Steward St Elizabeth's Medical Center in Boston and an Associate Professor of Emergency Medicine at Tufts University School of Medicine.
 He is the author of Awakening Hippocrates and A Practical Guide to Global Health Service.
-He is Chair of the Health Service Taskforce in Sub-Saharan Africa as part of the Brookings Institution’s International Volunteering and Service Initiative and directs the Omni Med-US operations.
+He previously served as Chair of the Health Service Taskforce in Sub-Saharan Africa as part of the Brookings Institution’s International Volunteering and Service Initiative and directs the Omni Med-US operations.
 He can be reached at email@example.com

 Nalukomo Ruth (left) and Tusubira Judith (right) are both VHTs that have taken on caretaker roles for everyone at Omni Med.
 They are both wonderful cooks and keep the compound clean.
 Ruth and Judith always give our volunteers a warm welcome and are considerate and accommodating to any special requests.
 They are a valuable part of our work and always make sure our staff and volunteers are comfortable.